Red-legged pademelon: Introduction

-The red-legged pademelon is a marsupial rainforest kangaroo.
-As is typical of marsupials, when a baby pademelon is born they are incompletely developed and are generally carried and suckled in a pouch on their mother's belly.
-They are found in rainforests and the open country.
-Red-legged pademelons are the only ground dwelling wallaby that lives in the Wet Tropics rainforests.
-There are a few subspecies of red-legged pademelon, but the species in this article is Thylogale stigmatica (T. stigmatica).
-It is also part of the family Macropodidae (wallabies, kangaroos, etc.).
+The red-legged pademelon, a member of the family Macropodidae (which includes wallabies, kangaroos, etc.), is a kangaroo species that inhabits the rainforests.
+Like many marsupials, the newborn pademelon is underdeveloped and is carried and nursed in a pouch on the mother's belly.
+Red-legged pademelons are unique in that they are the only ground-dwelling wallaby that resides in the Wet Tropics rainforests.
+Although there are several subspecies of red-legged pademelon, this article focuses on Thylogale stigmatica (T. stigmatica).
+They can be found in both rainforests and open areas.

 Physical appearance

 Colour

 Red-legged pademelons have soft thick fur, grey-brown on the back and cream on the belly.
 The cheeks forearms, outside and inside of their hind legs are a rusty brown colour.
 Its common name refers to the rusty colour on the limbs.
 They also have a pale cream stripe on their outer thigh.
 Rainforest forms are usually darker in colour than those from the open country.